Gondolas in Venice

 San Marco is the most central neighborhood in Venice, the one where you have the famous Piazza San Marco, the Doges’ Palace, The Bridge of Sights and the iconic Rialto Bridge.

-This is a wonderful area of Venice, the area all tourists come to see, and it is the part of Venice that feels the most like a labyrinth: the streets here are tiny, packed with things to see and feel like a wonderful and magical maze!
+However, it is the part of Venice that feels the most like a labyrinth: the streets here are tiny, packed with things to see and feel like a wonderful and magical maze!

 The area is stunning and very much a must see when in Venice however, I would consider carefully if this is the best place for you to stay.